fracpete/wekamooc/dataminingwithweka/README.md

 Python (.py)
 ============

-These code examples use the following Python library:
+These code examples use the following Python library (0.2.0 or later):

 https://pypi.python.org/pypi/python-weka-wrapper